StaPH-B/midwest-region/in-progress/outline.md

  - Requires database curation and defined/agreed upon schemes i.e. not all organisms of interest have schemes available
  - Can be low resolution (in the case of MLST)

-#### Examples of standardized/ST methods
+#### Examples of standardized methods

  - PubMLST (>100 organisms have schemes available)
  - Pulsenet and Bionumerics

 ### Non-standardized methods

-These methods include core-genome and SNP analyses
+These methods include core-genome and SNP analyses.

 #### SNP analysis